prestodb/presto/presto-docs/src/main/sphinx/functions/tdigest.rst

     its component parts.
 These include arrays of the centroid means and weights, the compression factor, and the maximum, minimum, sum and count of the values in the digest.

+.. function:: construct_tdigest(centroid_means array<double>, centroid_weights array<double>, compression double, min double, max double, sum double, count bigint) -> tdigest<double>

+    Returns the ``tdigest`` from its component parts (arrays of the centroid means and weights, the compression factor, and the maximum, minimum, sum and count of the values in the digest).
+This is an inverse of ``destructure_tdigest``.

+    This function is particularly useful for adding externally-created tdigests to Presto.